markhunte/Hype_Symbol_Override_Extension/README.md

 This is handy if you are not getting the values where you expect.

-  Data for each fully Completed overide for a Symbol instance will be shown.
+  Data for each fully Completed overide for a Symbol instance will be shown.<br>
  	**Symbol ID**<br>
  	**Completed override data accepted** by the children elements<br>
  	**Expected overrides sent from** the Symbol to the children elements<br>